 Shoag and Veuger (2016) use a difference-in-difference strategy to consider the effects of BTB on residents of high-crime neighborhoods (a proxy for those with criminal records), using those living in low-crime neighborhoods (a proxy for those without criminal records) as a control group.
-They focus on a subset of BTB cities (though they are not listed in the paper).
-Neighborhoods are deemed high- or low-crime based on violent crime rates in 2000, and employment is measured for 2002-2013.
+They focus on a subset of BTB cities, and neighborhoods are deemed high- or low-crime based on pre-period (year 2000) violent crime rates.
 Using aggregated data, they find that more people are employed in high-crime neighborhoods after BTB, relative to employment in low-crime neighborhoods, and interpret this as evidence that BTB has a beneficial effect on ex-offenders.
-However, no effort is made to control for changes in the compositions of these neighborhoods over time, and the authors are unable to control for residents' demographic characteristics.
-It seems likely that the residents of both types of neighborhoods changed over the course of two economic downturns, the housing bubble, and the housing crash, and places that were high-crime in 2000 might not be by 2013.
-It is therefore unclear from this analysis who (if anyone) is benefiting from BTB.
-A supplementary analysis uses annual data from the American Community Survey (ACS) to consider effects of BTB on the full working-age population, divided by race and gender.
-They find a net increase in employment for black men.
-As in their previous analysis, they make no effort to break results down by education level or age, and so cannot test the effect of the policy on the groups most likely to be affected.
-In addition, the way the ACS asked about employment changed in 2008, and this change seems to have increased employment estimates (Kromer and Howard, 2010).
-It's unclear how the authors account for this, and so their finding that black employment increased after BTB could be an artifact of this change in the survey.
-Given concerns about the integrity of ACS employment data during this time period, the CPS is better suited to measuring the impact of BTB.
-We use the CPS to consider impacts on the groups most likely to be affected BTB, in the full set of BTB communities instead of a non-random subset.
+However, the compositions of these neighborhoods may have changed over time, and the analysis does not control for residents' demographic characteristics.
+A supplementary analysis uses annual data from the American Community Survey (ACS) to consider effects of BTB on the full working-age population, divided by race and gender (but not age or education, which we argue are important in this context).
+The way the ACS asked about employment changed in 2008, and this change seems consequential (Kromer and Howard, 2010).
+Survey documentation strongly cautions against comparing employment outcomes before and after 2008.
+Given concerns about the consistency of ACS employment measures during this time period, we believe the CPS is better suited to measuring the impact of BTB.
+We use the CPS to consider impacts on the groups most likely to be affected by BTB, in the full set of places that adopt BTB.
 We also use individual-level data with a full set of demographic controls, to account for the composition of local labor markets.
+We will show that using our empirical strategy with ACS data gives qualitatively similar but highly-attenuated results.
+When restricting the analysis to 2008 and later (after the survey change), we find statistically significant, negative effects of BTB on employment for young, low-skilled black men - consistent with the estimates from the CPS.

 Ban the box policies seek to limit employers' access to criminal histories.
 This access itself is relatively new.
 Before the internet and inexpensive computer storage became available in the 1990s, it was not easy to check job applicants' criminal histories.
 This is the world that BTB advocates would like to recreate.
 Of course this world differs from our own in many other respects, but nevertheless it is helpful to consider how employment outcomes changed as criminal records became more widely available during the 1990s and early 2000s.
 A number of studies address this, and their findings foreshadow our own: when information on criminal records is available, firms are more likely to hire low-skilled black men (Bushway, 2004; Holzer et al., 2006; Finlay, 2009; Stoll, 2009).
-In fact, many of those studies explicitly predicted that limiting information on criminal records, via BTB or similar policies, would negatively affect low-skilled black men as a group.8
+In fact, many of those studies explicitly predicted that limiting information on criminal records, via BTB or similar policies, would negatively affect low-skilled black men as a group.